-The Willows at Red Oak Recovery in Asheville, North Carolina, proudly provides comprehensive and compassionate treatment for women living with addiction, mental health disorders, or both.
-Our team teaches women coping skills so they can rely on their knowledge and self-confidence instead of drug or alcohol use when stress and pressure arise in their lives.
+The Willows at Red Oak Recovery® in Asheville, North Carolina, proudly provides comprehensive and compassionate treatment for women living with addiction, mental health disorders, or both.
+Our team teaches coping skills for women so they can rely on their knowledge and self-confidence instead of drug or alcohol use when stress and pressure arise in their lives.
 Our therapeutic approach to healing helps to identify substance abuse triggers and coping skills that can benefit women for years after treatment.
-For more information about how The Willows at Red Oak Recovery can help you or a woman in your life learn coping skills for substance abuse, reach out to our team online or at 855.773.0614.
+For more information about how The Willows at Red Oak Recovery® can help you or a woman in your life learn coping skills for substance abuse, reach out to our team online or at 855.773.0614.

 Common Substance Abuse Triggers